Converting a TensorFlow DeepSpeech Model¶

-To generate the IR, run Model Optimizer with the following parameters:
+To generate the IR, run model conversion with the following parameters:

 input_lengths->Replaces the input node with name “input_lengths” with a constant tensor of shape with a single integer value of 16.
 This means that the model now can consume input sequences of length 16 only.